RedisLabs/redislabs-docs/content/ri/release-notes/archive/_index.md

 ---
-Title: Archived RDBTools Release Notes
+Title: RDBTools releases, 2019
+linkTitle: RDBTools (2019)
-description: Release Notes for the predecessor of RedisInsight
+description: Release notes for the predecessor of RedisInsight
-weight: 0
+weight: 200
 alwaysopen: false
 categories: ["RI"]
 ---

-{{< allchildren style="h2" description="true" />}}
+RDBTools was the predecessor to RedisInsight.

+Here are its release notes:

+{{< table-children columnNames="Version (Date),Release notes" columnSources="LinkTitle,Title" enableLinks="LinkTitle" >}}